oswinrodrigues/tdd-cpp/notes/chapter-02.md

 - Don't neglect the "refactor" stage of TDD cycle.
     - Before the small messes add up, making any cleanup at all arduous.
     - Retain existing behaviour (as shown by the test) while improving design.
-    - Some examples: eliminate hardcoding and code duplication; enhance test abstraction and expressiveness; make source code declarative
+    - Some examples: eliminate hardcoding and code duplication; enhance test abstraction and expressiveness; make source code declarative and intention-revealing.
     - Declarative separates _interface_ (what) from _implementation_ (how).
 Clear, readable code.
 Clean, scalable designs.
     - Sometimes, can defer a cleanup if know the next test will 'drive' it out.
 But must guarantee that next step; make note in test list.
     - Very satisfying to simplify (or eliminate completely) code, but only when we have confidence it won't break things.
 Our tests provide that confidence.